inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/virtualenvs.md

 A Python virtual environment is *created from a distribution installation*.
 It isolates the Python packages and commands installed.

-For instance you have two Python programs A and B. Python program A depends on version 1 of package X, and program B depends on version 2 of the same package X. Both version 1 and version 2 cannot be installed at the same time in a single Python distribution.
+For instance, if you have two Python programs A and B, and Python program A depends on version 1 of package X, and program B depends on version 2 of the same package X. Both version 1 and version 2 cannot be installed at the same time in a single Python distribution.

-Virtual environments allows you to have a virtual environment for program A and another for program B each with different version installed of package X.
+Virtual environments allow you to have a virtual environment for program A and another for program B each with a different version installed of package X.

 This means that a virtual environment has its own ``python`` and ``pip`` commands that are *enhanced aliases* to the distributions ``python`` and ``pip``